KindlingProject/kindling-java/README.md

 > ./profiler.sh stop $pid

 ## How it works
-* Jattach copy the agent and libasyncprofiler.so into container.
+* Jcopy copy the agent and libasyncprofiler.so into container.
 * Jattach attach agent into application.
 * Agent start asyncProfiler by call asyncProfielr API.
     * Load libasyncprofiler.so